► We rank the fastest electric cars in the world

 The who what now?
 Exactly – we were as surprised as you when the Deus Vayanne exploded onto the scene at the 2022 New York Auto Show.
 The company’s marketing types were frolicking around the car, making outlandish claims about its performance capability – and if it can meet those claims, it’ll give the likes of Tesla and Rimac something to worry about.

-The Austrian start-up has positioned the Vayanne as a rival for the Lotus Evija and Aspark Owl, but in terms of power output, it has its rivals well and truly top-trumped.
+The Austrian start-up has positioned the Vayanne as a rival for the Lotus Evija and Aspark Owl but, in terms of power output, it has its rivals well and truly top-trumped.
 Deus has promised the Vayanne will have more than 2200bhp and 1475 lb-ft of torque.
 It also claims the car will be able to sprint from 0–62mph in ‘less than two seconds and reach a top speed of 248mph.

-First deliveries aren’t set to arrive until 2025, so if you’re fortunate enough to afford one, you still have quite a wait before you can have it on your driveway.
+First deliveries aren’t set to arrive until 2025 so, if you’re fortunate enough to afford one, you still have quite a wait before you can have it on your driveway.
 If you’re keen but haven’t yet placed your order, you’ll need to move quickly because Deus only plans to build 99 examples.

-Read more on the Deus Vayanne
+Find out more about the Deus Vayanne

 Tesla Model S Plaid